Matt Brewing Company: Marketing

 After the end of Prohibition, Utica Club became the name of the brewery's flagship beer, promoted during the 1950s and 1960s.
-In 1959, two talking beer steins named "Schultz & Dooley", voiced by Jonathan Winters, were introduced to television audiences and became the West End Brewing Company's favorite "spokes mugs".
+In 1959, two talking beer steins named "Schultz & Dooley", voiced by Jonathan Winters, were introduced to television audiences and were used as recurring advertising characters for the West End Brewing Company.

 Another marketing element was the "Utica Club Natural Carbonation Band Beer Drinking Song".
 On March 21, 1968, members of the Utica Club sales team previewed a new campaign called "swings".
-Created by Wells, Rich, Greene, Inc. "The campaign started with introductory television spots featuring a mythical nightclub, the Utica Club, which embodied the most desirable features of the best nightclubs in the world."
-The campaign introduced 'Utica Club Natural Carbonation Band Beer Drinking Song.'
-The selection was created for the Matt Brewing Company by one of commercial music's best-credentialed composers, the great Sasha Burland" (Forgotten Buffalo 2014).
-This song aimed to persuade the customers that Utica Club was a hip night club, and people would drink Utica Club beer while listening to this song.
+Created by Wells, Rich, Greene, Inc., the campaign used television spots set in a fictional nightclub called the Utica Club, and introduced the song as part of the promotion; the piece has been attributed to composer Sasha Burland in later commentary.